Summer Term: 1 July - 23 August

 Being aware of the strengths and needs of pupils with Down syndrome enables teachers to devise appropriate instructional programmes and supports which promote engagement, progress and success in learning.
 The main focus of this course is to build the capacity of teachers and schools to provide appropriate educational experiences which are tailored to the individual needs and strengths of students with Down syndrome.
 There is a strong emphasis on practical evidence-based approaches which are directly applicable in the classroom and across the whole-school context.

 Who is this course aimed at?

-While this course is primarily designed for teachers and other professionals working with youngsters at both primary and post primary level, it may also be helpful for parents who want more detailed information about the development and education of children and young people.
+While this course is primarily designed for teachers and allied professionals, it may also be helpful for parents who want more detailed information about the development and education of children and young people with Down syndrome.

 Key Course Information

 The course comprises 5 interactive learning modules, each taking approximately four hours online study time to complete, or 20 hours in total